koddr/wonderful-readme-stats/README.md

 To get a complete guide to use and understand the basic principles of the `wonderful-readme-stats` project, I have prepared a comprehensive explanation of each step at once in this README file.

-> 💬 From the authors: I always treasure your time and want you to start building really great web products on this awesome technology stack as soon as possible!
+> 💬 From the author: I always treasure your time and want you to start building really great web products on this awesome technology stack as soon as possible!

 I hope you find answers to all of your questions! 👌 But, if you do not find needed information, feel free to create an [issue][repo_issues_url] or send a [PR][repo_pull_request_url] to this repository.